How do I audition?

 What is the time commitment?

-The minimum time commitment with the Band is about five hours of rehearsal per week, with two-hour rehearsals every Tuesday, Wednesday, and Thursday.
+The minimum time commitment with the Band is about six hours of rehearsal per week, with two-hour rehearsals every Tuesday, Wednesday, and Thursday.
 On game weeks there is an extra rehearsal on Friday and on Saturday morning.
 Additionally, on most Mondays there will be a music rehearsal and sectional.
 All home football games are mandatory.
-Missing rehearsals is reviewed on a case-by-case basis.
+Missing rehearsals and games is reviewed on a case-by-case basis.
 Other performances, such as with the Straw Hat Band and everything in the spring semester, are entirely optional.

 How should I schedule my classes?